mesosphere-backup/time-series-demo/README.md

 ## Overview

-In this demo we take the [crime](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) dataset from the City of Chicago, turn it into a streaming data source and process data it in two paths:
+In this demo we take the [crime](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) dataset from the City of Chicago, turn it into a streaming data source and process the data in two paths:

 - an [online](online/) path, using a time series database (InfluxDB) and visualize the crime types in Grafana.
 - an [offline](offline/) part, using Spark jobs to create an overlay heat map of aggregated crimes on Google Maps.